 The simplest first step is to book a free trial lesson to see how CLI's teaching approach works.
 From there, CLI's admissions team can help you plan the right program length, start date, and study focus for your goals.

-If you're still in the early stages of learning and not sure where you stand, our guides to how long it takes to learn Chinese and building a Chinese study plan are good places to start.
+Alternatively, if you're still in the early stages of learning and not sure where you stand, our guides to how long it takes to learn Chinese and building a Chinese study plan are good places to start.

 Ready to Take the Next Step?